siemens/linux-entra-sso/README.md

 SPDX-License-Identifier: MPL-2.0
 -->

-# Single Sign On via Microsoft Identity Broker on Linux
+# Entra ID SSO via Microsoft Identity Broker on Linux

-This browser plugin uses a locally running microsoft identity broker to authenticate the current user on Microsoft Entra ID on Linux devices.
+This browser plugin uses a locally running Microsoft Identity Broker to authenticate the current user on Microsoft Entra ID on Linux devices.
 By that, also sites behind conditional access policies can be accessed.
-The plugin is written for Firefox but provides a limited support for Google Chrome (and Chromium) as well.
+The plugin is written for Firefox but provides a limited support for Google Chrome (and Chromium).

 ## Pre-conditions